-In recent years, the popularity of glass tile on swimming pools has continued to rise.
-Glass tile is the most expensive tile option, and that’s for a good reason; since it is made from recycled glass materials, it’s the most durable and non-porous of all pool tiles.
-Glass tiles go great with the transparent nature of water.
+In recent years, the popularity of glass tiles for swimming pools has continued to grow.
+Glass tiles are typically the most expensive option.
+There is a good reason for using glass to create the most durable and non-porous pool tiles.
+Glass tiles are an excellent match for the transparent nature of water.

-Glass tiles come in a small – mosaic tile format.
-It has the advantage of being able to cover curved surfaces completely.
-Pool designers can also mix different colors of glass tile, creating a customized color scheme and thus, form an artwork.
-Quality of glass tile ranges from low to high, and like most things in life you get what you pay for.
-With lower quality glass tile, you still get reflections that can be brilliant underwater.
-Some other glass tiles have an iridescent coating that shimmers with the change of light and water flowing over the surface.
+Glass tiles come in a small mosaic format.
+Small sizes are idyllic to cover curved surfaces.
+By mixing different colors of glass tiles, it can create a custom color scheme or create a work of art.
+The quality of glass tiles can vary.
+Using glass tiles, you can achieve reflections that can be brilliant underwater.
+Some other glass tiles have an iridescent coating that shimmers as the light changes and water flows over the surface.

-On the other hand, the artistic look and feel of a finished installation are more significant and dynamic with an upscale glass tile.
-It has a better optical quality, and its shine, color, and depth are more exciting than the look of small mosaic designs.
-In all-tiled pools and spas, the overall effect of glass is mesmerizing, and as waterline borders and step-markers, the internal reflections offer a gem-like luster.
+On the other hand, the artistic look of a finished installation with a high-quality glass tile is more significant and dynamic.
+It has a better visual quality.
+The shine, color, and depth are more interesting than the look of small mosaic styles.
+In fully tiled pools and spas, the overall effect of the glass is mesmerizing, and as waterline borders and step markers, the internal reflections offer a gem-like shine.

-If you are looking to have a Classical or Mediterranean style oasis, a stone tile will give you just that; a natural look and textured feel that goes perfectly on a patio or deck.
-When combined with coping, the appearance is more unison.
-Stone tile design elements include flagstone, travertine, slate, sandstone, bluestone, and semi-polished granite tile that displays a pepper tone look.
+If you want a classic or Mediterranean-style oasis, stone tiles offer a natural look and sense of texture on a patio or deck.
+Stone tile design elements include slabs of stone, travertine, slate, sandstone, bluestone, and semi-polished granite tiles that offer a peppery look.

-Ceramic and porcelain tiles have been staples of pool finishing for decades.
-Contrary to glass tiles, these are hand-painted with exciting designs, or they are also available in a mosaic mode.
-Nowadays, you can find ceramic and porcelain tile in a textured version that goes well with the surrounding landscape.
-Also, there is a textured-glazed porcelain tile that is bolder and more exciting, giving a punch to any swimming pool border.
+For decades, ceramic and porcelain tiles have been a staple of pool equipment.
+Unlike glass tiles, they are hand-painted with exciting designs or are also available as mosaics.
+Nowadays, you can find ceramic and porcelain tiles in a textured version that blend well with the surroundings.
+There are also textured glazed porcelain tiles that are bolder and more exciting, adding a special touch to any pool.

-It’s interesting how some designers prefer to mix glass, stone, ceramic and porcelain tiles.
-With the right balance of color, texture, scale, and detail, tile can create a beautiful and continuous design.
+It’s interesting how some designers prefer to mix glass, stone, ceramic, and porcelain tiles.
+Tile can create a beautiful and unified design with the right balance of color, texture, size, and detail.

-Always keep in mind the size and ratios of any tile that you select for your swimming pool.
-It is a common knowledge that large glass tiles may crack due to thermal shock.
-This happens quite often when larger tiles are used along the pool’s waterline.
-A large format glass tile is also a big no-no for swimming pools.
-Large tile formats are less stable at the center and are prone to crack, especially during a low-standard installation.
-We highly recommend that you do your homework and ask your designer which pool tile option is the best for your swimming pool.
+Always pay attention to the size and proportions of the tiles you choose for your swimming pool.
+It is common knowledge that large glass tiles can break due to temperature shock, and it often happens when you use larger tiles along the pool’s waterline.
+Large format glass tiles are also a big no-no for swimming pools.
+Large-format tiles are less stable in the middle, and if installed to a low standard, they tend to crack.
+Do your homework and ask your pool designer which tile option is best for your pool.